DANS-KNAW/easy-update-metadata-dataset/README.md

 DESCRIPTION
 -----------

-Batch-updates metadata streams of datasets in a Fedora Commons repository.
+Batch-updates XML streams of objects in a Fedora Commons repository.

 ARGUMENTS